superterran/adobe-digest/docs/adobe-bulletins.md

 ---

-*This document serves as the complete specification and implementation guide for the Adobe Security Bulletins RSS Feed Scraper project.
+*This document serves as the complete specification and implementation guide for the Adobe Digest security bulletin monitoring system.
 Use this as the primary reference for development and maintenance activities.*

 **Created by Doug Hatcher • Sponsored by Blue Acorn iCi**